Watch performances of each Living Newspaper live at the Royal Court, or online at home.

 Living Newspaper is a major writer-based project drawing on the radical history of the Federal Theatre Project of the US – an arts programme to mobilise and employ unemployed artists and theatre workers surfacing from the Great Depression.
 The Federal Theatre Project was a disruptive, responsive, social justice art form for a time of civic and economic trauma and contributed to the development of the some of the most extraordinary US voices.
 The commissioned plays were under the umbrella of Living Newspaper and dealt with issues of the day.

-In November 2020, we are reopening the doors of the Royal Court to create six editions of living newspapers for our times, led by writers, and working with freelance artists – actors, designers, stage managers, technicians and choreographers.
+From December we are reopening the doors of the Royal Court to create six editions of living newspapers for our times, led by writers, and working with freelance artists – actors, designers, stage managers, technicians and choreographers.

 Each weekly edition will be created and edited by a collective of writers to make a live newspaper with headlines, features and columns which will be performed in spaces around the Royal Court building.

 Editions will include satire of the week’s events, alongside long-form think pieces.
 There will be weekly dating columns, cartoons, the world in pictures, a sports section and a surprise theatre supplement.
-Plus, every week a space will be given to a guest company to create whatever they want in response to the world we are in.

 Living Newspaper will work with a newly created collective of emerging young designers, to create a radical imagining of the space with a manifesto of new ways of making theatre.